bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 ## Description

 Castor is a tool designed to simplify the gRNA design process in Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)-associated protein 9 (Cas9) projects.
 The platform identifies gRNA sequences from input FASTA files based on specified PAM patterns and ranks them by predicted performance using a pre-trained ML model.
-The outputs include **predicted efficacy scores** for guide RNAs (gRNAs), **annotated gRNA data with biological features** (e.g., GC content, entropy, Tm), and visualizations such as **efficacy score distributions**, feature correlations, and boxplots.
+The outputs include **predicted efficacy scores** for guide RNAs (gRNAs), **annotated gRNA data with biological features** (e.g., Minimized Free Energy, Average Base-Pairing probability, Ensemble Energy), and visualizations such as **feature plots distributions**, feature correlations.
 The results are saved to a CSV file for further analysis, and detailed logs ensure reproducibility and debugging support.

 ----
 ## Functionalities